Harpers Bizarre: Career

 After the band's initial chart ascendancy with "The 59th Street Bridge Song (Feelin' Groovy)", none of Harpers Bizarre's subsequent singles achieved the same level of success.
 "Chattanooga Choo Choo" did reach No. 1 on Billboards Easy Listening chart, despite a drug reference ("do another number down in Carolina").
 The band broke up shortly after their last album was released in 1969.
 Templeman has stated that they broke up over whether to continue with their producer: "Well, the lowdown was that the rest of the band didn't want Lenny to produce us anymore, but I did.
 So, it was me against them.
 (Laughs) And that was it."

 In 1967, they contributed the title song for the short-lived ABC-TV series Malibu U, starring Ricky Nelson.
-Their music can also be heard in the 1968 film I Love You, Alice B. Toklas.
+Their music can also be heard in the 1968 film I Love You, Alice B. Toklas, and their recording of "Anything Goes" underscores the opening montage of 1970's The Boys in the Band.

 On October 31, 1969, while returning to San Francisco after playing a concert in Pasadena, California, the group's TWA flight was hijacked.
 All the passengers were safely released in Denver, Colorado.
-However, the plane and its crew continued on to Rome, Italy, where the hijacker was apprehended.
+However, the plane and its crew continued to Rome, Italy, where the hijacker was apprehended.
 This incident covered 6,900 miles, the longest distance ever covered in an airplane hijacking incident.
 Scoppettone later described the hijack as "the best publicity we ever had, by a mile".

 Also in 1969, they were guests on NBC's The Spring Thing, a musical television special hosted by Bobbie Gentry and Noel Harrison.
 Other guests included were Goldie Hawn, Meredith MacRae, Irwin C. Watson, Rod McKuen, and Shirley Bassey.

-Their rendition of "Anything Goes" is heard over the opening scenes of the 1970 film The Boys in the Band and in the film's trailer.

-Ted Templeman went on to become a prominent music producer for several established artists, including Van Morrison, Bette Midler, and Carly Simon, and help launch the careers of a number of new artists, like The Doobie Brothers, Nicolette Larson, Montrose, and Van Halen.
+Ted Templeman became a music producer for several established artists, including Van Morrison, Bette Midler, and Carly Simon, and he helped launch the careers of a number of new artists, like The Doobie Brothers, Nicolette Larson, Montrose, and Van Halen.

-In 1976, a partial reunion of the group occurred (without Templeman) to record an album, As Time Goes By, which is often overlooked in Harpers Bizarre discographies.
+In 1976, a partial reunion of the group occurred (without Templeman) to record an album, As Time Goes By.

 Drummer John Petersen, husband of Templeman's sister Roberta, died suddenly on November 11, 2007 of a heart attack.
 Dick Yount died in March 2019.